Why do the Pros Daytrade Futures?

 3. Low Commissions

-ES commissions are only about $2.00-$3.00 per side and larger traders can even lease a membership to further reduce their fees.
+ES commissions are only $1.99 (not including exchange, NFA or data fees) per side and larger traders can even lease a membership to further reduce their fees.
 This low transaction cost allows daytraders to get in and out of the market without commissions significantly cutting into their profits, but of course the more trading you do the more this will impact your bottom line.

 While most Forex firms do not charge a "disclosed" commission, they make their money by creating their own bid/ask spread and taking the other side of your trade, typically costing much more than the transaction costs of the ES.
 The average discount stock brokerage firm charges $5-10 per trade, which can really eat into your potential daytrading profits.